Josh Hamilton: Wins and Losses Off and On the Field

-Hamilton moved to a Christian baseball academy in Florida, where he worked in exchanged for room, board and time on the field.
+Hamilton moved to a Christian baseball academy in Florida, where he worked in exchanged for a room, board and time on the field.
 Newly dedicated to recovery, Hamilton cooked, cleaned, worked with kids, and attended regular Bible study.
 He also got serious, grew up, and began the hard work of repairing his relationship with his wife, and was eventually reinstated by Major League Baseball.

 Unfortunately, Hamilton relapsed in 2009, reportedly followed by a second relapse in 2012 and a third in 2015.
-He admitted all three to MLB officials, and is required to comply with the league’s drug policy, which requires him to submit to urine tests at least three times per week.
+He admitted all three to MLB officials and is required to comply with the league’s drug policy, which requires him to submit to urine tests at least three times per week.

 At last report, Hamilton was playing for the Rangers.
 He and his wife are currently in the process of attaining a divorce.
 He admits to a total of six suspensions and eight stays at eight treatment centers.